Electric power transmission: Wireless power transmission

 Both Nikola Tesla and Hidetsugu Yagi attempted to devise systems for large scale wireless power transmission in the late 1800s and early 1900s, without commercial success.

 In November 2009, LaserMotive won the NASA 2009 Power Beaming Challenge by powering a cable climber 1 km vertically using a ground-based laser transmitter.
 The system produced up to 1 kW of power at the receiver end.
 In August 2010, NASA contracted with private companies to pursue the design of laser power beaming systems to power low earth orbit satellites and to launch rockets using laser power beams.

 Wireless power transmission has been studied for transmission of power from solar power satellites to the earth.
 A high power array of microwave or laser transmitters would beam power to a rectenna.
 Major engineering and economic challenges face any solar power satellite project.

 Security

-The Federal government of the United States stated that the power grid is susceptible to cyber-warfare.
+The federal government of the United States stated that the American power grid was susceptible to cyber-warfare.
 The United States Department of Homeland Security works with industry to identify vulnerabilities and to help industry enhance the security of control system networks.

 In June 2019, Russia conceded that it was "possible" its electrical grid is under cyber-attack by the United States.
 The New York Times reported that American hackers from the United States Cyber Command planted malware potentially capable of disrupting the Russian electrical grid.